bichanna/flan-book/src/library/file.md

 # `file`
-`file` module offers filesystem APIs to Feo programs.
+`file` module offers filesystem APIs to Impala programs.

 Some functions in `file` are implemented in both synchronous and asynchronous variants.
 Sync variants of functions block, and return the value immediately for ease of use.